 This step is done based on an implementation plan – the freshly built and tested software is moved to production.
 If there are any product iterations required, only specific changes will be deployed.
 Depending on the product complexity, the iterations can be done as a single release – if the project is simple or done in stages – if the project is more advanced.

 Maintenance is the ultimate stage in the software product development process.
-Its aim is to keep the software up and running.
+It aims to keep the software up and running.
 It includes software updates, upgrades, and polishing.
-The product can be modified based on user feedback, to make sure it performs effectively.
-It’s also during the maintenance stage that new functionalities can be added to better meet user needs.
+The product can be modified based on user feedback to make sure it performs effectively.
+It’s also during the maintenance stage that new functionalities can be added to meet user needs better.

 Agile Methodology – a great fit for software development services

-When you review the software product development services online, you might notice that a lot of software consultancies choose to work in an Agile workflow.
+When you review the software product development services online, you might notice that many software consultancies choose to work in an Agile workflow.
 What does it entail, and does it really tread the path to success?
 Let’s take a look at what Scrum – a popular Agile-based framework – brings to the table.

-Firstly, as aptly explained by Atlassian, “the scrum framework is heuristic; it’s based on continuous learning and adjustment to fluctuating factors”.
+Firstly, as Atlassian aptly explained, “the scrum framework is heuristic; it’s based on continuous learning and adjustment to fluctuating factors”.
 All the work happens in short release cycles known as sprints, which usually last one or two weeks.
 As each sprint is finalized with a retrospective, it gives your team room for readjusting or re-prioritizing work whenever required.
 It’s the time when the entire team discusses what worked, what didn’t, and what they can learn from each experience.

-Next, in the case of cooperating with external software development teams, Scrum promotes sound cooperation among all parties – developers, QAs, and stakeholders.
-The code is continuously tested and any errors or bugs are quickly fixed, which helps assure high software quality.
+Next, in cooperating with external software development teams, Scrum promotes sound cooperation among all parties – developers, QAs, and stakeholders.
+The code is continuously tested, and any errors or bugs are quickly fixed, which helps assure high software quality.
 As a result, the risk of undetected issues is much lower than in the Waterfall software product development methodology.

 Excess staff was cut by more than 50 percent, user stories were created, and 21 two-week sprints were scheduled — an 85% decrease in the projected schedule.